b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This label attribute is used to
+	This label attribute is used to disable the option to check.  (default=True)

-..  note:: Not yet tested
+..  code-block:: python

-    ui.CheckBox({ 'ID': 'checkbox_1',  'Checkable': True })
+    ui.CheckBox({ 'ID': 'checkbox_1',  'Checkable': False })

 Checked